 We may be biased, but we believe Valentine’s Day is even more special in San Diego.
-Breathtaking sunsets, along with the long list of luxurious restaurants, spas and date night spots available, our lovely county also offers many budget-friendly Valentine’s Day activities for couples, singles and families.
+Along with the long list of luxurious restaurants, spas, and date night spots available, our lovely county also offers many budget-friendly Valentine’s Day ideas for couples, singles, and families.

 Valentine’s Week Sunset Cruises